ericholscher/ericholscher.com/site/blog/2013/sep/25/help-me-improve-documentation.rst

 Help me improve documentation
 =============================

-tl;dr: I have no job, help `fund me`_ to make the documentation world better.
+tl;dr: I don't have a job, help `fund me`_ to make the documentation world better.

 A year ago,
 I :doc:`asked </blog/2012/sep/20/help-fund-read-docs>` people to help cover the hosting costs of `Read the Docs`_.
-It was successful and the site has been funded ever since.
+It was successful and the site hosting has been funded ever since.
+Simply being hosted isn't enough.
-That money never went to helping support other aspects of the site, including development, support, and advocacy.
+There are many other aspects to having a healthy community, including development, support, and advocacy.

-In that time,
+The approach this time around is aiming to support those aspects as well.

+In the last year,
 I have gone on to do a lot more to help improve the documentation world.
 I want to continue to do this work, with `your help`_.